A0M0305/AdvDatabaseProject_CRUD/DatabaseReport.md

 ## Conclusion
 Referring back to my introduction I was looking to create a system what would be simple, fast, and minimizes the amount of windows needed to view as much information.
-The reality is that this is the direction the application going with a minimalistic view that is prepped for future.
+The reality is that this is the direction the application going with a minimalist's view that is prepped for future.
 Unfortunately due to time constraints project at works I was not able to create a logging screen for an administrator.
 Though even with this setup I would be using API links as this in itself is a security function that is the core of my application.
 As in a scalability point I could assign my project to a third party with partial access via my API